No. 14 Squadron RAF: First World War (1915–1919)

-Squadron motto

-The Squadron motto—I spread my wings and keep my promise—is believed by many, including the RAF, to be an extract from the Koran as suggested to the RAF by the Emir of Transjordan but in Arabic, this is not quite as depicted on the Squadron badge.

-Between the wars
+Interwar years (1920–1938)

-On 1 February 1920 the squadron was reformed in Ramleh by renumbering No. 111 Squadron.
-The squadron operated Bristol Fighters and used them for various duties including photo surveying and air policing.
+On 1 February 1920, No. 14 Squadron reformed in Ramleh, Israel, by renumbering No. 111 Squadron.
+The squadron operated Bristol F.2 Fighters and operated them in various roles including photo surveying and air policing.
 The squadron patrolled Trans-Jordan and Palestine for the next 20 years and it was during this period that the squadron gained its Arabic motto.
-Airco DH.9A bombers supplemented the squadron's Bristol fighters in June 1924, using them to attack and together with RAF-operated armoured cars help defeat a several-thousand strong raiding force of Ikhwan tribesmen at Umm el Amad, 12 mi south of Amman in Jordan in August that year.
-The squadron fully equipped with DH.9As in January 1926.
-Fairey IIIFs replaced the squadron's DH.9As in November 1929, using them on reconnaissance duties during civil unrest in Palestine.
-The Fairey Gordon, a radial engined derivative of the IIIF re-equipped the squadron in September 1932, being used for operations against Arab rioters during the 1933 Palestine riots.
+Airco DH.9A bombers supplemented the squadron's Bristol Fighters in June 1924, using them to attack and together with RAF-operated armoured cars help defeat a several-thousand strong raiding force of Ikhwan tribesmen at Umm el Amad, 12 mi south of Amman in Jordan in August that year.
+The squadron fully equipped with the DH.9A in January 1926.
+The Fairey IIIF replaced the DH.9A in November 1929, which were used on reconnaissance duties during civil unrest in Palestine.
+The Fairey Gordon, a radial engined derivative of the IIIF, re-equipped the squadron in September 1932, being used for operations against Arab rioters during the 1933 Palestine riots.
 In March 1938, the squadron replaced its Gordons with Vickers Wellesley monoplane bombers.